Glassjaw: Our Color Green and Coloring Book (2008–2014)

 In the fall of 2009, Glassjaw supported Brand New on their headline tour.
-Not long after, Palumbo, Beck and Manny conducted an exclusive video interview for Glassjaw.net on Ryan's Rock Show, where the band stated that the long absence of released material was due to "decisions we made when we were 21 years old," alluding to a possible legal/contractual dispute with either Roadrunner or most likely with their second major label, Warner Bros.
+Around the same time, Glassjaw parted ways with Warner Bros.
+Records due to large corporate shakeups in the company, as well as Palumbo's creative differences with the label regarding Head Automatica's still-unreleased third album, Swan Damage.
+They were able to take the tracks they had already recorded with them.

 In December 2009, it was announced that Manuel Carrero and Durijah Lang left Saves the Day in order to focus entirely on Glassjaw.
 This made it clear that both Carrero and Lang are not just hired touring musicians and are full-time members.

 In January 2010, Glassjaw debuted a new song, entitled "All Good Junkies Go To Heaven" live on their UK tour.
 The song's title was announced by Daryl Palumbo via Twitter some months before.
 It was the first new song that Glassjaw has played in nearly four years ("Lennon" and "Jesus Glue" were debuted late 2006).
 In addition, the band also added "El Mark" and "Convectuoso" to their setlists, two fan-favorite B-sides that had been sparingly played live.
 On the last show of their 2010 tour at Emo's in Austin, TX, the band premiered a new song with the tentative title "Wolfegg".

 In August 2010, Glassjaw returned to the UK to headline the Hevy Music Festival held at the Port Lympne Wild Animal Park near Folkestone.
 Temporary session bassist Sarosh Brohi stepped in for the tour.

 To promote an EP consisting of 5 new songs, Glassjaw presented a unique marketing program where fans were offered a free digital release in conjunction with a special limited product or event.
 Any time a fan bought an item off their online store, included but not mentioned in the package, the fan would get a 2" die-cut plastic logo for free.
 Other fans received a random postcard in the mail.
 The postcard had no return label, no explanation and consisted of a perforated logo.
 On August 8, 2010 (8/8) the band released a 7" vinyl single for "All Good Junkies Go to Heaven" spray-painted green and pink on either side of the vinyl at the UK's Hevy Fest.
 This is the first official Glassjaw release since 2005's El Mark EP.
 On August 8, 2010 via MerchDirect, "All Good Junkies Go To Heaven" became available for purchase.
 Within hours of availability, the vinyl had sold out.
 Fans soon realized that in order to play the vinyl, they needed the die-cut logo.
 Shortly thereafter, in addition to the launch of the single, a "one-take" live video of their 2008 song "You Think You're John Fucking Lennon" was posted on the official Glassjaw website.